biobakery/metawibele/README.md

 ##### Download local configuration template
 By default, MetaWIBELE will perform by using the local configuration files installed in the package. **Optionally**, you can also make your own local configuration files and provide them with optional arguments to MetaWIBELE.
-For example, the local characterization configuration file can be provided with `--characterization-config $characterization_conf` where `$characterization_conf` is the file includes characterization configurations.
+For example, the local characterization configuration file can be provided with `--characterization-config $CHRACTERIZE_CONF` where `$CHRACTERIZE_CONF` is the file includes characterization configurations.

 * Download local configuration template files (e.g. `characterization.cfg`, `prioritization.cfg `) into your working directory:
 	* `$ metawibele_download_config --config-type local`